On leave, Fall 2013

-Jody’s background is in the area of literacy: She holds a Ph.D. in Reading/Writing/Literacy from the University of Pennsylvania's Graduate School of Education and an M.A. in Writing from Brown University.
+Jody holds a Ph.D. in Reading/Writing/Literacy from the University of Pennsylvania's Graduate School of Education and an M.A. in Writing from Brown University.
+Her focal areas are urban education, education for and with diverse learners, and, more recently, environmental education.
+She is a qualitative researcher who does action and participatory action research in the field of education reform.
 Before coming to Bryn Mawr/Haverford, Jody co-founded the Philadelphia-based action research organization, Research for Action, where she worked with students, parents, and educators to gather and analyze data with the goal of designing and implementing school change.
-Jody has continued her interest in school reform, particularly in urban settings, at Bryn Mawr and Haverford Colleges, where she is a Senior Lecturer in the Education Program.
-Her courses include Schools in American Cities, Multicultural Education, Literacies and Education, and Critical Issues in Education.

 Office: Bettws-Y-Coed 305, Bryn Mawr College